Stay Afloat with us

 Upcoming clinics

 Stay Afloat clinics typically run for three hours.
-Each clinic includes a 1-hour lifejacket maintenance session.
+There is a one-hour lifejacket maintenance session in each clinic.

 Clinics are subject to weather conditions, so they may be cancelled or rescheduled.
 To get the latest updates before each event, check this page or follow us on Facebook.